joakim/calendar/README.md

 ### Structure

-- The year has 360 common days and 5 (common year) or 6 (leap year) intercalary days
+- The year has 360 calendar days and 5 (common year) or 6 (leap year) intercalary days
 - The year is divided into 4 equal quarters, each having 91 days
   - 1 intercalary day that represents the equinox/solstice
-  - 90 common days
+  - 90 calendar days
-- The year's 360 common days may be divided as follows
+- The year's 360 calendar days may be divided as follows
   - Proposed division: 8 eighths ("months") and 40 nonads ("weeks")
     - 8 eighths of 45 days (2 eighths per quarter)
     - 40 nonads of 9 days (10 nonads per quarter, 5 nonads per eighth)